piyushlokhannde/my-bidnetwork/README.md

 I have used above characteristics of the hyperledger to implement the this POC.

-# Use Case Scenario Overview
+# Use Case Scenario Overview: bidding for goverment contract

 ![alt text](images/organization.jpg)

+This use case shows how bidding process for government contracct can be implmented using blockchain.
+In this use cases we have four organization which are participating in the bid network each on of having its specific roles.

+1) GOV: